SaaS Compliance

 Localization 8/10

-Key tech: Explicit mention of statutory compliance features like PF, ESI, LWF.
+Key tech: Explicit mention of statutory compliance for PF, ESI, LWF, TDS.

 Special note for Madhya Pradesh